Skip to main content

 The Legal Ombudsman investigates complaints independently and accessing the service will not affect how we handle your case (if ongoing).

 Most private individuals and smaller organisational or business clients will be able to make use of the Legal Ombudsman scheme.
-However, there are restrictions for larger organisational and business clients.
-These are set out in the Scheme Rules, which can be accessed on the Legal Ombudsman website, details of which are given below.
+The Legal Ombudsman’s Scheme Rules, which can be accessed on the Legal Ombudsman website, do exclude complaints from some larger organisational and business clients.

 Time limits apply to the service, so if you do wish to refer your complaint to the Legal Ombudsman you should not delay once our own complaints process has concluded.
 In certain circumstances the Legal Ombudsman may exercise discretion to consider a complaint out of time.